Blog / Other

 Machine learning and fraud

 The good news for any scale-up on-demand business is that the data is available to them across their own customer systems and their PSPs.
-Once that data is ingested by the models they start to generate fraud scores which are fed back to the merchant.
+Once that data is ingested by the models, they start to generate fraud scores which are fed back to the merchant.
 The right shape, size and skillset of a team is determined ultimately by the requirements of the business.
-There is no single answer.
+There is no single correct answer.
 However, the key to success is to leave the repetitive, data-driven, rote work to the machines and keep the the human element focused on making customers happy.

-To learn more about online payment fraud visit our insights page.
+To learn more about online payment fraud, visit our insights page.

 Related content